greencloudcomputing/docs/docs/api/function.md

 ## Create

 :::info
-Use this endpoint to create a function to use in the Green Cloud system.
+Use this endpoint to create a function to use in the GreenCloud system.
 The response from a succesful call is an HTTP 201 in which the body of the response contains the ID of the newly created function.
 :::

 #### Endpoint